 • Where are they located?
 St. Louis, MO

 • What’s their mission?
-They are committed to nurturing confident young minds while providing meaningful support to families.
+They nurture confident young minds while providing meaningful support to families.
 Their programs foster early development in a safe, inclusive environment that empowers both children and caregivers.

 • What will they use the grant for?
-The grant will be used to purchase infant formula and baby food for children under the age of one during their time at the center, ensuring that the youngest participants receive essential nutrition while on-site.
+The organization will use the grant to purchase infant formula and baby food for children under the age of one during their time at the center, ensuring the youngest participants receive essential nutrition while on-site.

 Visit their site